Bookkeeping tips for freelance photographers

 Bookkeeping entails the recording, organizing, and storing of all your business transactions, including but not limited to: your bills, receipts, bank statements, purchase orders, invoices, and taxes.
 Depending on your business, your bookkeeping could encompass payments from clients for photoshoots, print sales, expenses such as studio space and gear, travel costs, and more.

-In general, you have two options: single-entry (cash-based) bookkeeping, where you enter every transaction (revenue or expenses) once, and double-entry bookkeeping, where each transaction is recorded twice—as a credit in one account and as a debit in another account.
+In general, you have two options: -entry (cash-based) bookkeeping, where you enter every transaction (revenue or expenses) once, and double-entry bookkeeping, where each transaction is recorded twice—as a credit in one account and as a debit in another account.

 The foundation of double-entry bookkeeping is the accounting equation: Assets = Liabilities + Equity.
 In a general ledger, used for double-entry bookkeeping, you’ll have (at least) five basic accounts: assets, liabilities, revenues, expenses, and owner’s equity.
 Assets are what you own, and liabilities are what you owe.